dhruvinparikh/fraxtal-lz-hop/README.md

         2. Fraxtal Remotehop sends OFT to recipient on chain B.

 ### MintRedeemHop
-**Goal:** User wants to convert their frxUSD to sfrxUSD (or vise versa) on chain A at the best provided rate
+**Purpose:** User wants to convert their frxUSD to sfrxUSD (or vise versa) on chain A at the best provided rate
 1. User sends OFT to MintRedeemHop on chain A
 3. Chain A MintRedeemHop sends OFT to Fraxtal MintRedeemHop
 4. Fraxtal MintRedeemHop either deposits or redeems (depending if the OFT is frxUSD or sfrxUSD) to the alternate OFT